At a glance

 Employees are often concentrated in one area, for example in an office or on a building site.
 In these circumstances, one incident has the potential to harm multiple people.
 The more staff concentrated in one place, the higher the limits of indemnity customers should be considering.

 “When individual claims are now reaching £10m, if multiple staff are potentially at risk, you need to be seriously questioning whether those lower limits are sufficient,” says Steven.

 The largest EL claims tend to involve injury as opposed to death, with claimants suffering long-term loss of earnings and the need for continuous care.

-You should therefore consider whether customers are engaged in any activities with a higher risk of injury, such as working at height.
+Customers should therefore consider whether they are engaged in any activities with a higher risk of injury, such as working at height.

 4. Hazardous locations